-Pathfinder was tested on an outside environment that is similar to the IGVC competition.
-The white lines, the obstacles, and ramp were placed to provide an ideal similar environment to the IGVC competition.
-We only went outdoors to test once we were completed with housing all the components of Pathfinder and all the parts were intact.
+The Going Merry was tested in an outside environment that is similar to the IGVC competition.
+The white lines, the obstacles, and ramp were placed to provide an ideal environment similar to the IGVC competition.
+We only went outdoors to test once we were completed with housing all the components of Going Merry and all the parts were intact.

-Mechanically we validated Pathfinder upon final assembly, mounting all the electronics, sensors, batteries, etc. In addition to the essential elements, we added a mock payload.
+Mechanically we validated the Going Merry upon final assembly, mounting all the electronics, sensors, batteries, etc. In addition to the essential elements, we added a mock payload.
 We visually inspected any points of failure like the bearings, sensor, and camera tower and made sure that our electronics were not affected by the environment.

-Electronically we validated Pathfinder by continuously testing components as they were added to the system, and making sure everything was delivered sufficient power.
+Electronically we validated the Going Merry by continuously testing components as they were added to the system, and making sure everything was delivered with sufficient power.
 The motors were tested to ensure they are powerful enough to move the load we must carry.

-In the software we validated Pathfinder by checking if the robot performed similar to the simulations.
+In the software we validated the Going Merry by checking if the robot performed similar to the simulations.
 If it wasn't performing similar to the simulation then we needed to adjust back in the simulation and retest outside.